 Next set of standards for residential furnaces, central AC and HP to take effect Jan.
 1, 2023.
 This is the date Environment Canada has set for use of new refrigerants and is the best guess of when EPA will also require new refrigerants.
 Allow DOE to move this 2023 date up or back up to two years to align the effective date of new standards with the date new refrigerants are required.
 We should all discuss when the 2023 standard needs to be finalized, but since the 2023 (or thereabouts) date is based on new refrigerants, the requirement for a 5-year lead time will be waived for this next round of standards – coordinating with the new refrigerants is primary.
 Work together to update test methods in advance of the proposed rule, with scope of update TBD.

 Allow states to set a 92% or 95% AFUE in their building codes if they want.
 (We previously proposed that states above 3000 HDD could adopt 95 AFUE and those below 3000 HD could adopt 92.
 On reflection, it seems that states should be able to adopt either level.
 This approach avoids a situation where states can adopt any level, but leaves states free to select what level they determine makes sense for their building code among these two.)

+DOE AC rule Jan 2017 AC rule effective 2022

+SNAP and DOE AC an opportunity and challenge

+IECC options